 DoD Housing Policy Panel (HPP) Updates:

-The HPP consists of representatives from the office of Facilities Investment & Management (FIM) and the Services’ Housing leaders to discuss and resolve all types of housing-related issues.
+The HPP consists of representatives from the office of Construction and the Services’ Housing leaders to discuss and resolve all types of housing-related issues.
 During HPP’s quarterly meetings, the Services can share new and best practices/tools for serving members.